openpatch/hyperbook/website/book/index.md

 Hyperbook makes writing interactive workbooks super simple while providing a good feature set.

+You do not need any coding experience.
+You only need to create and edit Markdown files.

 ## Getting Started

 1. Run `npx hyperbook new` and follow the wizard to create your first Hyperbook.